DDA Art Activation & Other Programs

 Sculpture in the Square

 The Old Town Square’s sculpture on loan program rotates on an annual basis.
 This locally juried show brings a variety of contemporary sculptures into this beloved space.
 All sculptures are for sale providing support to these talented sculptors, while 10% is reinvested into the Sculpture in the Square program.
-A stipend is awarded to the People’s Choice winner.
-2020 voting will be electronic using a QR Code displayed on a podium in the Old Town Square flower bed.
+A stipend of $1,000 will be awarded to the 2021 People’s Choice Winner selected by the publics vote.
+New sculptures have been installed on April 24, 2021.
+Stroll down to Old Town Square and decide your favorite!

 LEGO® Creation Festival

 The 3rd Annual LEGO® Creation Festival is open for registration and will close on June 16th at 5pm.
 Please visit the program page for more information on registration and day of activities.

 In 2020, the Fort Collins Downtown Development Authority, replaced their long time Little Free Public Library to provide a more sturdy, weather proof and safe place for literature for all those visiting Downtown Fort Collins.
 When the library is low, the DDA helps supply the books as a kind gesture to the downtown crowds for enjoying their time in Old Town Square!
 It is registered on the Little Free Public Library World Map where it can be located by Charter #98164.

 As a part of the DDA’s Old Town Square Art Activation Program, Art for the Heart is a series of at-home projects that will be done weekly throughout the summer.
 Join us in Old Town Square every Wednesday, starting June 2, 2021, through August 4, 2021 and look for the Art For The Heart tent.
 Each week we will provide packets that contain that weeks specific art project, complete with instructions and all the materials needed.
 No purchase is necessary.
 Take the packet home and spend the week creating.
 Return your masterpiece the following Wednesday and have it displayed in our Old Town kiosk.